Sports in the Kansas City metropolitan area: Past teams

+In 1926, the NFL added the Kansas City Blues and later renamed the club to the Kansas City Cowboys (NFL) in 1926.
+The club folded in 1927.

 In 1972, Kansas City gained an NBA franchise, when the Kansas City-Omaha Kings – which had originated as the Rochester Royals, before becoming the Cincinnati Royals – relocated to the city from Cincinnati; the Kings split their home games between Kansas City and Omaha, Nebraska until 1975, when the team began playing its games exclusively in Kansas City, shortening its name to the Kansas City Kings.
 In 1985, the Kings relocated to Sacramento, California, becoming the Sacramento Kings.

 In 1974, the National Hockey League (NHL) added an expansion team in Kansas City, when the Kansas City Scouts began play.
 The team would suffer due to an economic downturn in the Midwest.
 For their second season, the Scouts sold just 2,000 of 8,000 season tickets and were almost $1 million in debt.
 Due to their various on- and off-ice disappointments, the franchise moved to Denver before settling on the East Coast as the New Jersey Devils.

 The Kansas Crusaders won the 1993 Women's Professional Basketball WBA Championship and the Kansas City Mustangs went undefeated in 1994.